CGudapati/cgudapati.github.io/_posts/2019-08-29-Supervised-Learning-Gradient_descent.markdown

 ---

 layout: post
-title:  "Implementing Gradient Descent in C++ for Binary Classification on Data with Sparse Features"
+title:  "Implementing Gradient Descent in C++ for Supervised Learning on Data with Sparse Features"
 date: 2019-08-29
 categories: SparseMatrices
 use_math: true